 There are two ways to privately adopt a newborn in the United States;

 1) The Work — Professionals at an adoption agency will do most of the work for you.
-Going the independent route with an adoption attorney, you’ll be partly responsible for helping match with a birth family, advertising, and finding an agency to conduct your home study.
+Going the independent route with an adoption attorney will require you to take on responsibility for hiring a social worker to conduct your home study, advertising your family profile to birth parents, and managing the matching process with a birth parent / family.

 2) The Costs — The amount you’ll spend for independent adoption can vary more widely than with an agency.
 Independent adoption can range from $15,000 to $40,000, while adopting through an agency typically averages between $20,000 and $45,000.